 Despite getting stuck in the mud for an hour and a half at the start of our day on the Bolivian salt flats, our driver made sure we arrived in Uyuni on schedule at 3 PM.

-If the Immigration office was normally open on Sundays, it was closed by the time we arrived, so I had no choice but to spend the night in Uyuni and pay the $135 visa fee the next morning.
-Only then would the driver return my passport.
+If the Immigration office was usually open on Sundays, it was closed by the time we arrived, so I had no choice but to spend the night in Uyuni and pay the $135 visa fee the following day.

 I had two goals for the afternoon, and both were related to the persistent pain that continued to afflict all 10 of my fingertips.

-First, I needed to figure out the fastest way from Uyuni to Santa Cruz de la Sierra, Bolivia's largest city, and one of its lowest at 416 meters.
+First, I needed to figure out the fastest way from Uyuni to Santa Cruz de la Sierra, Bolivia's largest city and one of its lowest at 416 meters.

 I found a cheap hotel room near the city center, dropped my backpack, and went for a walk.

-There was a street fair in full swing, complete with a ferris wheel for the kids.
+There was a street fair in full swing, complete with a Ferris wheel for the kids.